 A diet plan that excludes foods made of wheat, rye, oats, and barley that contain a protein called gluten.

 How It Works

 This diet may help decrease thyroid antibodies, which cause inflammation and tissue damage.
 As per a study conducted on 34 women with Hashimoto’s disease, consumption of a gluten-free diet for 6 months showed a reduction in thyroid antibodies and an increase in vitamin D levels (13).

-Following a no-gluten diet can help a case of Hashimoto’s disease and reduce the risk of Celiac disease, which often co-exist with the former (14).
+Following a no-gluten diet can help a case of Hashimoto’s disease and reduce the risk of Celiac disease, which often co-exists with the former (14).

 Besides the above-suggested diets, the following supplements are known to improve nutritional deficiencies and inflammatory issues related to Hashimoto’s disease.

 8 Best Supplements For Hashimoto’s Disease

 Increased TSH ( thyroid-stimulating hormone) is a clear demarcation of hypothyroidism.
 Many clinical studies have correlated Vitamin D deficiency with increased levels of TSH in the Hashimoto’s condition.
 Thus, at least 5000 IU/day of vitamin D supplementation is often prescribed to patients with Hashimoto’s thyroiditis (15).

 Research claims that daily supplementation of 200mg selenium can inhibit the production of TPO or anti-thyroid peroxidase antibodies and improve the symptoms of Hashimoto’s disease (16).

 Iodine is essential for synthesizing the thyroid hormones T3 and T4.
 The required dietary allowance for iodine is 150 mg/day, which can be taken through various food sources or supplements (17).